Samallll/Spring-boot-workouts/README.md

 3. Login page created using Spring Security.
 4. Login page created without using any security mechanism.
 5. Used redis as a session store for session management.
+6. Started to work on Student Management System